-After reviewing their answers, I invite each vendor to provide a 15-minute demonstration followed by 30-minute Q&A with optional participation from a client.
-Then I write full review for each vendor and summarise on this website.
-All vendors review the draft reviews and are invited to correct factual errors and add information to cover the same subjects as their competitors.
+I review their answers and invite them to a meeting.
+The meeting consists of a 15-minute demonstration and 30-minute Q&A. Then I write full review for each vendor and summarise it here.
+All vendors review the draft reviews to correct factual errors.

-Click here to learn more about the assessment process.
+Click here to learn more about how I review VoC platforms.

 My biggest takeaway

-The vendors in this study are great examples of passion meets business know-how, meets innovation and customer focus.
+All vendors have passion, business know-how, innovation and customer focus.

-Their size means that most are focused on a specific market, this brings differences between them which make them ideal for some clients and less appropriate for others.
+Their size means most focus on a specific market.
+This makes them ideal for some clients and less appropriate for others.
 I don’t rank the vendors or talk about weaknesses.
-Each is brilliant and dedicated to listening to customers to help their clients succeed, they just have different approaches and different strengths.
+Each is dedicated to helping their clients succeed.
+They just have different approaches and different strengths.